m4ttsch/omscs-notes-notes/secure-computer-systems/06-authorization.md

 {...}
 ```

 If you have multiple objects in the stack all of the objects in the stack must have access to perform whatever action you are performing.
 This is called **stack introspection**.
-So in the case that our stack has game->graphics->java systems all on the stack, each one of them must give permissions for the actions being performed.
+So in the case that our stack has game-&gt;graphics-&gt;java systems all on the stack, each one of them must give permissions for the actions being performed.

 ![](https://assets.omscs.io/secure-computer-systems/images/module6/Stack-Introspection.png)